citypay/api-docs/payment-api/citypay-api.md

     </body>
 </html>
 ```

 A full ACS test suite is available for 3DSv2 testing.

 ### Testing 3DSv2 Integrations

-The API provides a mock 3dsV2 handler which performs a number of scenarios based on the value of the CSC in the request.
+The API includes a simulated 3DSv2 handler that executes various scenarios determined by the Card Security Code (CSC) value provided in the transaction request.
+This feature allows developers to test different outcomes and behaviors in a controlled environment.

  CSC Value | Behaviour                                                             |
 -----------|-----------------------------------------------------------------------|
  731       | Frictionless processing - Not authenticated                           |